mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 Technological sophistication does not necessarily lead to a particular type of society.
-A group of people struggling to scrape a living (whether with fusion- powered tractors or by gathering berries to take back to the cave) cannot manage a sophisticated social order, but once the basic needs of survival are met people will evolve whatever system works for them.
+A group of people struggling to scrape a living (whether with fusion-powered tractors or by gathering berries to take back to the cave) cannot manage a sophisticated social order, but once the basic needs of survival are met people will evolve whatever system works for them.